aoloe/php-senape/README.md

 It's optimized for simple sites with a few pages and few comments per pages and self hosting.

 Version 1.0 will be released as soon as it is good enough for my own current needs.
-Future development depends on your contribution and my future needs.
+Further development depends on your contribution and my future needs.

 ## Implementation details